 During pregnancy, the body needs more iron to transport oxygen around the body and to support your growing baby.
 The iron RDA for pregnant women increases from 18 mg to 27 mg.
 Many women find it a struggle to get all the iron they need during this time, and it can be very easy for pregnant women to develop inadequate iron levels.
 Once levels have become inadequate, it is nearly impossible to rebuild these levels through diet alone.

 Active Iron is a great solution for Pregnant women.
 Active Iron is safe for consumption prenatally, during pregnancy, and while breastfeeding.
 Its gentle formula is kind on your stomach, delivering much-needed iron in a non-constipating formula.
 Active Iron Pregnancy and Active Iron Pregnancy Plus are both specially formulated for pregnancy, and are widely recommended by midwives and healthcare professionals.

 Eating a healthy, balanced diet is the best way to ensure you get enough iron – both haem and non-haem.
 However, sometimes you might need some extra help.
 Athletes, vegetarians, and pregnant women all have an increased need for iron.

 Selecting the right iron supplement is a big decision, as we must consider factors like lifestyle, side effects, and personal iron requirements.

 Active Iron is recommended by healthcare professionals and loved by consumers.
-Its non-constipating formulation is clinically proven to provide 2X better absorption of iron*, and is 6X less likely*** to cause unwanted side effects.
+Its non-constipating formulation is clinically proven to provide a high amount of absorption of iron*, and is gentle on the stomach,*** helping to avoid unwanted side effects.
 Active Iron is safe for pregnancy and is vegetarian-friendly, and can even be taken on an empty stomach.

 *Wang et al. 2017, Acta Haematological, 138: 223-232